szczyglis-dev/py-gpt/README.md

 - `Custom commands` - exposes user-defined system commands and scripts as callable tools with configurable arguments and execution rules.

-- `Experts (inline)` - exposes enabled Expert presets through the regular `expert_call` tool in supported chat modes; Experts run as regular agents on the same Agents v2 runtime used by Chat with Agents.
+- `Experts (inline)` - exposes enabled Expert presets through the regular `expert_call` tool in supported chat modes; Experts run as regular agents on the same Agents v2 runtime used by Agents.

 - `Extra system prompt` - automatically appends reusable custom instructions or additional context to the active system prompt.